engteam14/documentation2/Implementation.md

-File to write about our implementation side of the project.
+Markdown file where we can write about our implementation side of the project.